Tuesday, November 19, 2024

 Eventually I found my way back to Empath Abbey, this time unpoisoned.

 So there is a healer after all!
-I just couldn't find the stupid thing place when was desperate for one.
+I just couldn't find the stupid place when I was desperate for one.

 • The guards tell me to visit the inner shrine to be "saturated with love."